COGMLS/RpgDiceRoller/README.md

 > In the actual moment, the `Rpg Console` it's been used to test the library.

+> **IMPORTANT:** This project is under development and the features listed here may not be fully implemented.

+> **NOTE FROM DEVELOPER:** This project it's been developed using my free time.
+The implementation of the new features and bug correction may take some time.

 ### Features:

 Dices available: The `Dice Roller` library contains the dices `d4`, `d6`, `d8`, `d10`, `d20` and `d100`.
 An special d100, called `d100Comb` is design to make easier the roll of a d10 and d100 in only one dice object.